Video transcript: Social Media Policy

 - The Manager, Digital Communication is responsible for reviewing this policy.

 Contact Digital Communication, Strategic Communication Branch for further information about the policy by email: DigitalCommunication@justice.vic.gov.au .

-This Department Social Media Policy is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported licence.
-For more information on the licence terms, visit Creative Commons Australia and Department of Treasury and Finance website .
+This Department Social Media Policy is licensed under a This work is licensed under a Creative Commons Attribution 4.0 International License .
+For more information on the licence terms, visit Creative Commons Australia and Department of Treasury and Finance website